 Tattoo Inspiration for Dark Skin

 When searching for tattoo inspiration it becomes clear that there is a definitive lack of representation when it comes to tattoos on black or brown skin.
 Browsing through artist’s public portfolios will often showcase a wide variety of tattoos on light skin tones, but no depiction of how these tattoos would wear on darker skin.
 This lack of representation leads many people into feeling discouraged that perhaps the tattoos they want are unattainable.
 Luckily people like Tann Parker, creator of Ink the Diaspora, and writer Bryan Washington, who authored “A Darker Canvas: Tattoos and the Black Body”, have been speaking up actively about this lack of diversity within the community.

 Although it may have been difficult in the past to find examples of detailed and colorful tattoos displayed on the bodies of black, brown and diverse people of color, the community of tattooing is increasingly becoming aware of past faults in inclusivity, as well as visibility, and has been working to create more platforms displaying tattoos on a variety of skin colors.

 Our Top Artist Picks for Dark Skin Tattoos

 Finding and researching an artist who is well versed in working with your skin type can sometimes be a time consuming process.
 To make your journey to awesome looking tattoos a bit easier, we have compiled a list of talented artists who know how to work on a variety of skin tones.
 Check out the list and links below and get paired up with your artist and check out their work!

 Daniel the Gardener

-Now that you’re informed on the precautions, application practices and complementary color selections for tattoos on darker skin tones, we invite you to check out our favorite 30 examples of beautiful tattoos for dark skin!
+Now that you’re informed on the precautions, application practices and complementary color selections for tattoos on darker skin tones, we hope you will find the perfect motif for your next tattoo!